Michael Green Interviews.... Zuzanna Matuszewska

-Here is a Q&A with composer Zuzanna Matuszewska.
-She talks about her experiences in music
+Originally posted on September 2nd 2020 here is a Q&A with composer Zuzanna Matuszewska.
+She talked about her experiences in music.

 Where did it all start for you getting into music?